3D & CAD

 Composited from real conversations with users.
 Names abstracted, software versions and hardware specs preserved.

-A character artist runs Blender 4.3 on a Threadripper PRO + RTX 4090 tower.
-From the cafe she opens her 14" MacBook Pro, connects to the tower with Remio, and orbits the Cycles viewport in real time.
-EEVEE Next preview runs at 60fps.
-Sculpting in dyntopo mode with the Apple Pencil on a connected iPad sidecar feels native — pressure curve is preserved end to end.
+A character artist runs Blender on a Threadripper PRO + RTX 4090 tower.
+From the cafe she opens her 14" MacBook Pro and orbits the Cycles viewport in real time; EEVEE Next preview runs at 60 fps.
+Sculpting in dyntopo with the Apple Pencil on a connected iPad sidecar feels native — the pressure curve is preserved end to end.

-A product designer runs SolidWorks 2026 + PhotoView 360 on a Threadripper + RTX A6000 in the office.
-Renders take 8-40 minutes per shot.
-He kicks off a render queue Friday afternoon, closes the office laptop, and from home Saturday morning opens a MacBook Air to check the queue.
-Renders kept running; the Quadro did the work; the MacBook battery never dipped below 80%.
+A product designer runs SolidWorks + PhotoView 360 on a Threadripper + RTX A6000 in the office.
+He kicks off a render queue Friday afternoon, closes the office laptop, and from home Saturday opens a MacBook Air to check the queue — renders kept running, the Quadro did the work, the Air's battery never dipped below 80%.

 Questions 3D artists ask first